-Taylor has appeared before federal and state courts, such as in Catholic Charities v.
+Taylor has appeared before federal and state courts, such as in Hobby Lobby Stores, Inc. v.
+Sibelius, Odgaard v.
+Iowa Civil Rights Commission, Catholic Charities v.
 Illinois and Ward v.
-Wilbanks, to challenge arguments by those who discriminate against LGBT people that a religious motive exempts such discrimination from coverage under generally applicable non-discrimination requirements.
+Wilbanks, in friend-of-the-court briefs or as party counsel to challenge arguments by those who discriminate against women and LGBT people that a religious motive exempts such discrimination from coverage under generally applicable non-discrimination requirements.

-Taylor also has participated in numerous cases to limit the harm caused by various state constitutional amendments that exclude same-sex couples from marriage.
-In numerous appeals from domestic violence convictions, including the Ohio Supreme Court case, State v.
-Carswell, Taylor opposed criminal defendants' claims that Ohio's constitutional amendment invalidates domestic violence protections for unmarried individuals.
-Also in Ohio and in Michigan, in appellate child custody cases including In re JDF, Morris v.
+Taylor also has participated in numerous cases to secure respect for parent-child relationships, including in appellate child custody cases such as In re JDF, Morris v.
 Hawk, and Giancaspro v.
-Congelton, Taylor successfully defended lesbian parents against efforts by their former partners to deprive them of any contact with their children based on arguments that their respective state’s antigay constitutional amendment invalidates same-sex couples’ adoption decrees or agreements to share custody of the children they have parented together from birth.
+Congelton, where Taylor successfully defended lesbian parents against efforts by their former partners to deprive them of any contact with their children based on arguments that their respective state’s antigay constitutional amendment invalidates same-sex couples’ adoption decrees or agreements to share custody of the children they have parented together from birth.

 Prior to joining Lambda Legal, Taylor was a staff attorney with the Criminal Appeals Bureau of the Legal Aid Society of New York City and a litigation associate with Shearman & Sterling.